PERFORMANCE 2 - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-Students will be cast and directed in a play selected by GSA, to expand on their existing repertoire.
-The selection will be determined by the skills and the dynamics available in each student group, and the contrast required to the play chosen for Public Production 1.
+Students will be cast and directed in a play selected to expand on their existing repertoire.
 Directors and production staff are selected from members of the faculty, the production courses and from a pool of professional working directors and technicians.
+Sessions may or may not be delivered online.
+Performances may or may not include a live audience and may or may not be streamed.

 Guildford School of Acting